AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ![](../images/tutorials/create-schema/add_mixin_button.png)

 The *[!UICONTROL Add Mixin]* dialog appears.
-Mixins are only intended for use with specific classes, therefore the list of mixins shows only those compatible with the class you selected (in this case, the [!DNL XDM Individual Profile] class).
+Each mixin is only intended for use with a specific class, therefore the dialog only lists mixins that are compatible with the class you selected (in this case, the [!DNL XDM Individual Profile] class).

-Selecting the radio button next to a mixin will give you the option to **[!UICONTROL Preview Mixin Structure]**.
-Select the "Profile Person Details" mixin, then click **[!UICONTROL Add Mixin]**.
+Selecting a mixin from the list causes it to appear in the right-hand rail.
+In addition, an icon appears on the right-hand side of the selected mixin which allows you to preview the structure of the fields it provides.
+Select the **[!UICONTROL Profile Person Details]** mixin, then click **[!UICONTROL Add Mixin]**.

 ![](../images/tutorials/create-schema/add_mixin_person_details.png)

 The schema canvas reappears.
 The *[!UICONTROL Mixins]* section now lists the "[!UICONTROL Profile Person Details]" mixin and the *[!UICONTROL Structure]* section includes the fields contributed by the mixin.
+You can select the mixin's name under the *[!UICONTROL Mixins]* section to highlight the specific fields its provides within the canvas.

 ![](../images/tutorials/create-schema/person_details_structure.png)

-This mixin contributes several fields under the top-level name "person" with the data type "Person".
+This mixin contributes several fields under the top-level name "[!UICONTROL person]" with the data type "[!UICONTROL Person]".
 This group of fields describes information about an individual, including name, birth date, and gender.

 >[!NOTE]
 >
 >Remember that fields may use scalar types (such as string, integer, array, or date) as their data type, as well as any "data type" (a group of fields representing a common concept) in the [!DNL Schema Registry].

-Notice that the "[!UICONTROL name]" field has a data type of "[!UICONTROL Person Name]", meaning it too describes a common concept and contains name-related sub-fields such as first name, last name, and full name.
+Notice that the "[!UICONTROL name]" field has a data type of "[!UICONTROL Full name]", meaning it too describes a common concept and contains name-related sub-fields such as first name, last name, courtesy title, and suffix.

-Click on different fields within the canvas to see any additional fields they contribute to the schema structure.
+Select the different fields within the canvas to see any additional fields they contribute to the schema structure.

 ## Add another mixin {#mixin-2}